 From time to time UP posts information on relevant sites and sends emails that explain how you can secure and maintain the confidentiality of your personal information.

-UP System and CU offices are permitted by the DPA and other law to share information with each other for the purpose of carrying out the mandate of UP pursuant to the Constitution, its Charter and other applicable laws.
-For instance, the UP System Office of Admissions transmits or share your relevant information to 20 the proper CU Registrar.
-Registrars disclose or share information required by System Officials or offices such as the Board of Regents, UP President, Executive Vice President, Vice Presidents, and Secretary of the University or Office of Alumni Relations to carry out their respective functions.
-Rest assured that UP Official and personnel in such offices are allowed to process your personal information only when such processing is part of their official duties.
-This is enforced in the case of ICT-based processing systems, e.g. SAIS, CRS etc. by assigning access to modules, e.g. to give grades, enlist, give advice, or tag students as ineligible, etc. based on the official functions of personnel.
+UP System and CU offices are permitted by the DPA and other laws to share information with each other for the purpose of carrying out the mandate of UP pursuant to the Constitution, its Charter and other applicable laws.
+For instance, the UP System Office of Admissions transmits or shares your relevant information to the proper CU Registrar.
+Registrars disclose or share information required by System officials or offices such as the Board of Regents, the UP President, the Executive Vice President, the Vice Presidents, and the Secretary of the University or the Office of Alumni Relations to carry out their respective functions.
+Rest assured that UP officials and personnel in such offices are allowed to process your personal and sensitive personal information only when such processing is part of their official duties.
+This is enforced in the case of ICT-based processing systems (e.g. SAIS, CRS etc.) by assigning access to modules, (e.g. to give grades, enlist, give advice, or tag students as ineligible, etc.) based on the official functions of the said UP personnel.

 Access to and correction of your personal and sensitive personal information

-You have the right to access personal information being processed by UP about you.
-You may access your personal information, for instance, through UP’s information systems such as SAIS or CRS or request documents from relevant offices, e.g. the University Registrar or your College Secretary.
-In order for UP to see to it that your personal information is disclosed only to you, these offices will require the presentation of your UP ID or other documents that will enable UP to verify and confirm your identity.
+You have the right to access personal and sensitive personal information being processed by UP about you.
+You may access your personal and sensitive personal information, for instance, through UP’s information systems such as SAIS or CRS or request documents from relevant offices ( e.g. the University Registrar or your College Secretary).
+In order for UP to see to it that your personal and sensitive personal information are disclosed only to you, these offices will require the presentation of your UP ID or other documents that will enable UP to verify your identity.
 In case you process or request documents through a representative, in order to protect your privacy, UP requires you to provide a letter of authorization specifying the purpose for the request of documents or the processing of information and your UP ID or other valid government-issued ID (GIID) as well as the valid GIID of your representative.

 As mentioned above, UP requires you to provide correct information.
 In the event that your information needs to be updated please follow the instructions found in the relevant website or kindly get in touch with the proper University office(s).
 Please note that the correction of grades is subject to University rules and procedures.

-How we obtain your consent and how you can withdraw consent?
+How do we obtain your consent and how can you withdraw consent?

 Revisions to the privacy notice and queries regarding data privacy

-The previous privacy notice issued for the 1st semester 2018-19 has been revised.
-The amended notice will take effect starting the first day of the regular registration period for the 2nd semester or trimester 2018-19.
+The previous privacy notices issued for the 1st semester/trimester and 2nd semesters/trimester 2018-19 have been revised.
+This amended notice will take effect on 27 August 2019.
 We encourage you to visit this site from time to time to see any further updates regarding this privacy notice.
 We will alert you regarding changes to this notice through this site.